21 Countries That Don’t Have an Army

 21 countries that don’t have an army

-The list below recognises the 21 independent sovereign states of the world that do not have a standing army or regularly military force.
+The list below recognises the 21 independent sovereign states of the world that do not have a standing army or regular military force.

 1. Andorra